bencxiao/log-collection-api/README.md

 #### Feature Additions
 - Support for multiple log files in a single request, currently only certain file under /var/log is supported
-- Log aggregation across multiple servers
+- Log aggregation across large fleet of servers.
+Using multiple log collector to search across large log fleets.
-- Log compression support, compressed log is a common feature on log server now.
+- Compressed log support